-MEDIA LITERACY INITIATIVE
+MEDIA LITERACY @ TRUE/FALSE

 We believe that as we catapult into a world of ever-changing media, distribution platforms, and news outlets, we owe our students the skills to be thoughtful, critical consumers of media.
 They deserve the tools to think consciously about the ways their world is presented to them and the ways they present their world.
-Our primary goals are to increase the presence of film in core classrooms, help teachers and students learn to read film as text, and to cultivate and enhance critical thinking skills as teachers and students practice analyzing new media.